klapauciusisgreat/jonesforth-MacOS-x64/README.md

 idiosyncrasies of Catalina and x64 programming.

 This is not a elegant port.
-For instance, sbrk is not implemented and to get the assembler going, I made the data segment a writeable code segment, blowing up executable size.
-The x94 specifi code is also probably hugely inefficient.
+For instance, sbrk is not implemented and to get the assembler going, I made the whole data segment executable via a gcc option instead of properly using mprotect.
+The x64 specific code is also probably inefficient.
 However, this version passes all the tests and can serve as a basis for further improvements.

 Thanks to